 Staff are also contactable via telephone, facsimile and email.
 The preferred method of communication is by email or Online Tutor question.

-Applications for Actuarial Practice and Control (Part II) and General Insurance Practice for Semester 1, 2017 should be made by 10th February 2017.
+Applications for Actuarial Practice and Control (Part II) for Semester 2, 2017 should be made by 14th July 2017.

 Please note that in order to obtain exemptions from Part II of the Actuaries syllabus, candidates will be required to pay the required exemption fees to the Actuaries Institute $50 per Institute subject.